 -

-Take a copy of your travel insurance policy with you, including any emergency contact information.
+This includes policy documents and any emergency contact information.
 If you have an EHIC or GHIC, you should also carry this with you.

 -

-Check for any vaccinations or anti-malaria medication you might need.
 Non-live (inactivated) vaccines are safe to use in pregnancy, but the NHS doesn't recommend vaccines that use live bacteria or viruses.
 This is because of concerns that they could harm the baby in the womb.
 But, if you need to travel somewhere requiring a live vaccination, the NHS recommends getting the jabs if the risk of infection outweighs the risk of live vaccination.
 There are certain anti-malaria medications that are also unsafe during pregnancy.
 Your GP or midwife will be able to give you advice on which are okay to use.

 -

-Avoid locations that are high-risk for Zika virus.
 It can be especially harmful to pregnant women and their babies.
 The NHS recommends avoiding countries that are at risk.
 If you're unsure whether your travel destination has a risk of Zika virus, you can check the Travel Health Pro website.

 -

-Keep a copy of your medical notes with you in case you need treatment while you're away.
 This includes maternity notes and information about any medication you're taking.
 If your GP has given you a fit-to-fly letter, you should also bring this.
+This will all help should you need treatment while you're away.

 What are the different types of travel insurance?